The Inspire Team

 Katie Nelson

-Lead Speech-Language Pathologist
+Lead Speech-Language Pathologist, Lexington office

-Clinic Manager
+Clinic Manager and Lead Supervisor

 Katie is a certified Speech-Language Pathologist from Florence, South Carolina.
 She earned her Bachelor of Science in Health Science in 2016, followed by a Master of Speech Pathology in 2019 from the University of South Carolina.